Entries linking to unsmiling

 It also makes words from phrases (such as uncalled-for, c.
 1600; undreamed-of, 1630s; uncome-at-able, 1690s; unputdownable, 1947, of a book; un-in-one-breath-utterable, Ben Jonson; etc., but the habit is not restricted to un-; such as put-up-able-with, 1812).
 As a prefix in telegramese to replace not and save the cost of a word, it is attested by 1936.

 c.
-1300, perhaps from Middle Low German *smilen or a Scandinavian source (such as Danish smile "smile," Swedish smila "smile, smirk, simper, fawn"), from Proto-Germanic *smil-, extended form of PIE root *smei- "to laugh, smile" (source also of Sanskrit smayate "smiles;" Latvian smiêt "to laugh;" Latin mirus "wonderful," mirari "to wonder;" Old English smerian "to laugh at, scorn," Old High German smieron "to smile").
-Related: Smiled; smiling.
+1300, smilen, "assume a facial expression or change of features indicative of amusement and pleasure," perhaps from Middle Low German *smilen (compare Middle High German smielen) or a Scandinavian source (such as Danish smile "smile," Swedish smila "smile, smirk, simper, fawn"), from Proto-Germanic *smil-, extended form of PIE root *smei- "to laugh, smile" (source also of Sanskrit smayate "smiles;" Latvian smiêt "to laugh;" Latin mirus "wonderful," mirari "to wonder;" Old English smerian "to laugh at, scorn," Old High German smieron "to smile").
+Related: Smiled; smiling; smilingly.

 It gradually pushed the usual Old English word, smearcian (modern smirk), into a specific, unpleasant sense.
 Of the eyes, from 1759.
 Figuratively (of Fortune, etc.), as indicating favor or encouragement, from c.
 1400.
 In Middle English to smile still (c.
 1400) was to smile to oneself.

 The saying smile and the world smiles with you is by 1884, in quotation marks, in newspaper poetry.
 An early second line to it was, frown, and it frowns again.
 [1886, credited to E.L.
 Ellsworth, "Cleveland Leader"]